 - 4 tablespoons melted butter

 - 2 teaspoons bread machine yeast

 - 250 g of dried apricots

 - egg wash 2 egg yolks and 1 teaspoon whipping cream

-Place sweet dough ingredients in the order listed up into your bread machine and select the dough program.
+- Place sweet dough ingredients in the order listed up into your bread machine and select the dough program.
 It will take around 90 minutes to complete the cycle.
 Alternatively, prepare dough the traditional way as per video.

 - When the sweet dough is ready, place on a floured surface and gently knead.
 When the dough is ready, carefully place onto a very lightly floured surface.
 Roll out the dough into a long sausage shape.
 You want to cut into pieces that are approx. the size of a golf ball, or slightly bigger (or you can pinch off golf ball pieces from the dough).
 You should get 24-30 pieces from this recipe.
 Cover pieces you aren't working on with cling wrap so they don't dry out.

 - Roll out the dough balls about ¼" thick into the shape of a circle, Careful not to use too much flour on the table.

 - Place about 1 tablespoon of Apricot filling in the centre.
 Using a knife, cut slits on either side of the filling.
 Pull the edges of the slits, and cross over the filling, and through the opposite slit.

 - Place the piroshki on a greased baking tray on baking paper.
 Place the apricot piroshki in a warm place and allow to rise until they double in size.
 Will take about 40 minutes.